 This is why PageRank was created.
 One of Google's founders, Larry Page, is honored with the name of a link analysis algorithm that is a part of Google's core algorithm.
 PageRank assesses the importance of a web page by analyzing the quality and number of links pointing to it.
 A website is thought to have more links if it is more important, pertinent, and reliable.

-Having more natural backlinks from high-authority (trusted) websites increases your chances of appearing higher in search results.
+Having more natural back-links from high-authority (trusted) websites increases your chances of appearing higher in search results.

 The Function of Content in SEO